-Chambord is the creation and plaything of Francis I, a megalomaniac Renaissance king.
+Chambord is the creation and plaything of Francis I, a megalomaniac Renaissance king of France.
 Francis knocked down the small preexisting structure and commenced building his own super-castle.

 Francis I is often compared to his English contemporary, Henry VIII.
 Both kings had big personalities, torrid love affairs, and notorious scandals that rocked Europe.
 Francis was known to hold the first Renaissance court in France.

 Francis claimed Chambord was just a weekend getaway for hunting purposes.
 But its majesty and sheer scale belied this claim.
 It was to show off and flex his power.

 Portrait of Francis I in Paris’ Louvre Museum